Skip to main content

 Optional and rest parameters give your functions flexibility while maintaining type safety:

-• Keyword rest (**kwargs: Type) collects keyword arguments into a hash
+• Keyword rest (**kwargs: Hash<Symbol, Type>): collects arbitrary keyword arguments into a hash

 • T-Ruby ensures type safety for all parameter variations